ugonnaagwu/practicechangeremote/Week 3/[ENG3.5]Bootstrap and Lotties.md

 * Install react-bootstrap using `npm install react-bootstrap bootstrap@4.6.0`.
 We will use Bootstrap 4.6.0.
 * Install Holder.js `npm install holderjs`.
 We will use [holder.js](http://holderjs.com/) to render image placeholders entirely in the browser.
 Placeholders can have custom colors, fonts, resizing behavior, and rendering engine (Canvas/SVG).
 * Install react-router-dom `npm install react-router-dom` to run our demo example as it uses React Router.
-* The example uses pictures from https://picsum.photos.
+* The example uses sample pictures from https://picsum.photos.

 ### Imports